 Getting involved in school

 There are lots of ways you get involved with school life and being part of a school community can be really beneficial for you and your child.
-We have an active PTA - the Greenfield Parents, Teachers and Friends Association, and all parents automatically become members when their child joins us.
-Helping at PTA events and fundraising is very rewarding and can make a real difference - the PTFA help fund equipment and resources that the school could otherwise not purchase.
+We have an active PTA - the Greenfield Parent Teacher and Friends Association, and all parents automatically become members when their child joins us.
+Helping at PTA events and fundraising is very rewarding and can make a real difference.